arassec/igor/documentation/docs/examples/copyfiles.md

 We configure a **CRON trigger** and set the expression to `0 */15 * * * *`.
 Thus, igor will start the job every 15 minutes.

-The **'List files' provider** will list all files in the configured directory and create data items from them.
+The **'List Files' provider** will list all files in the configured directory and create data items from them.
 In this example I chose the publicly available SFTP server at [test.rebex.net](https://test.rebex.net/).

 The configuration of the job then looks like this: